thomdaro/Racket-2048/README.md

 # Racket-2048

-Created for an introductory, 200-level course in computer science at Indiana University Bloomington.
+Created for an introductory, 200-level course in computer science at Indiana University Bloomington, Fall 2016.

 DrRacket or other Racket interpreter required to run.